sagyzdop/blog/_posts/2025-01-20-Analysis-of-Algorithms-Asymptotic-Notations.md

 \text{runtime} \approx f(n)
 $$

 Now let's step back a bit and figure out what do these notations really represent.
 Keep in mind that these are only mathematical tools for describing the **growth rate** of a function.
-We just represent the runtime/time complexity as a function and use these tools to get an idea about the algorithms' efficiency.
+We just represent the runtime (time complexity) as a function, and use these tools to get an idea about the algorithms' efficiency.

 ___

 > Nature of every asymptotic notation is a **set**.
-So when you think about `Big-O` and its brothers – always imagine a collection of functions.
+So when you think about `Big-O` and others – always imagine a collection of functions.

 ## Big-O Notation (Upper bound)